Hearty Lentil Soup

 This post may contain affiliate links.
 Read my full disclosure policy.

-The best lentil soup recipe you’ll find—smoky, hearty, and packed with bacon and vegetables for delicious flavor.
-Pair with crusty bread for the perfect cozy meal!
+The best lentil soup recipe you’ll find—smoky and loaded with bacon, vegetables, and French green lentils for a satisfying, well-balanced bowl.
+Pair with crusty bread for the perfect meal.

-Whether you’re looking to eat healthier or cozy up with something warm and comforting, this smoky lentil soup teeming with vegetables is just the ticket.
-It’s a step up from your everyday lentil soup, thanks to the addition of bacon and the use of French green lentils, or lentilles du Puy.
-Loved by chefs for their earthy, peppery flavor and firm texture, French lentils hold their shape beautifully as they cook, giving the soup a hearty consistency without becoming too thick or mushy.
-(They’re also wonderful in lentil salads!)
-While common brown or green lentils work too, French lentils make this soup a little extra special.
+Whether you’re looking to eat healthier or curl up with something warm and comforting, this lentil soup filled with vegetables is just the ticket.
+It’s a step up from the everyday version, thanks to bacon and French green lentils, or lentilles du Puy.
+Loved by chefs for their earthy, peppery taste and firm texture, French lentils hold their shape beautifully as they cook, giving the soup substance without turning thick or mushy.
+(They’re also wonderful in lentil salads.)
+Common brown or green lentils will work, but French lentils make this recipe extra special.

 “Husband is a big lentil soup fan, and said this was the best he’s ever had.”